Hudson Bay Railway (1997)

 HBRY was formed by railroad holding company OmniTRAX in July 1997 to purchase former Canadian National Railway (CN) rail lines running north from The Pas on two branches, one to Flin Flon and on to Lynn Lake, the other to Thompson and on to the Port of Churchill on Hudson Bay.
 Operations began on August 20, 1997.

-At the same time, OmniTRAX also took over the operation and marketing of the Port of Churchill from Transport Canada.
+Subsequently, OmniTRAX also assumed operation and marketing of the Port of Churchill from Transport Canada.
 Previous owner CN had limited the allowable tonnage to operate on the lines as a result of the light rail and poor track base.
-However, the HBRY has been able to successfully operate heavier rail cars and longer trains in recent years without difficulty, resulting in increased business to the Port of Churchill and from various mines and pulp mills.
+However, the HBRY has been able to successfully operate heavier, longer trains without difficulty, resulting in increased business to the Port of Churchill and from various mines and pulp mills.

 HBRY is a vital transportation link in northern Manitoba, hauling ores and concentrates, copper, zinc, logs, kraft paper, lumber, and petroleum products.
-Via Rail Canada also uses HBRY tracks to operate its passenger train service between The Pas and Churchill.
+Via Rail also uses HBRY tracks to operate its Winnipeg–Churchill train between The Pas and Churchill.

-Major customers for HBRY include HudBay Minerals, Tolko, Vale, Gardwine North, Stittco Energy, Farmers of North America, and formerly, the Canadian Wheat Board.
+Major customers for HBRY include Hudbay, Tolko, Vale, Gardwine North, Stittco Energy, Farmers of North America, and formerly, the Canadian Wheat Board.